Hi I’m Kell.

-In 2020, I earned my bachelor’s degree in psychology from Stevenson University, where I focused my senior thesis on suicide prevention and even developed a QPR training program.
-That same year, I packed up my life—just $80 in my pocket and everything I owned in my Toyota RAV4—and moved to Florida to chase my dream.
+In 2020, I earned my bachelor’s degree in psychology from Stevenson University, where I focused my senior thesis on suicide prevention and developed a suicide prevention training program.
+That same year, I packed up my life— everything I owned in my Toyota RAV4—and moved to Florida to chase my dream.
 I worked multiple jobs while pushing through grad school and interning at a private practice.

 In 2024, I graduated with a Master of Science in Clinical Mental Health Counseling from Nova Southeastern University.
-This year, I proudly opened Transitions Mental Health and Wellness with a mission to help young adults reconnect with themselves and experience life with more clarity, purpose, and joy.
+This year, I proudly opened Transitions Mental Health and Wellness with a mission to help others reconnect with themselves and experience life with more clarity, purpose, and joy.

 I hope to hear from you soon!